myspc-development/art-test/assets/docs/Member_Help.md

 - Manage notifications from your user dashboard to stay informed of new activity.

 ## Submitting Events and Artworks
-- The submission form lets you add descriptions, upload images and schedule dates.
+- The submission form lets you add descriptions, upload up to five images and schedule dates.
 - Depending on your membership level, submissions may require admin approval before publishing.

 ## Membership Levels and Billing